 Pretty Pinterest Pins

-A plugin to set up a widget on your sidebar, to display images, captions and links from your recent Pinterest activity.
-The widget is highly customizable, with the ability to fetch latest pins from any Pinterest user, show off only the pins from specific pin-boards, choose the number of Pins you want to list, show or hide the image caption and lastly enables you to put a Follow Me on Pinterest button below your pin list.
+A plugin to set up a widget on your sidebar, to display images, captions, and links from your recent Pinterest activity.
+The widget is highly customizable, with the ability to fetch latest pins from any Pinterest user, show off only the pins from specific pinboards, choose the number of Pins you want to list, show or hide the image caption and lastly enables you to put a Follow Me on the Pinterest button below your pin list.

-A must have Pinterest plugin, if you’re using NextGEN gallery on your WordPress blog, as it automatically adds Pin It button on every images within your NextGEN gallery.
+A must-have Pinterest plugin, if you’re using the NextGEN gallery on your WordPress blog, as it automatically adds Pin It button on every image within your NextGEN gallery.
 For ease of usage, it grabs the captions, image URL, and page URL data from the NextGEN gallery, on its own and syncs with the Pinterest API.

 Pinterest image Pin